kriskowal/q/README.md

         deferred.resolve(text);
     }
 });
-return referred.promise;
+return deferred.promise;
 ```

-Node that a deferred can be resolved with a value or a promise.
+Note that a deferred can be resolved with a value or a promise.
 The
 ``reject`` function is a shorthand for resolving with a rejected
 promise.